nadrane/catalytic-coding-challenge/README.md

 ## The Project

-You'll be building a mini app that shows a single Pushbot process and all of it's tasks.
+You'll be building a mini app that shows a single Pushbot process and all of its tasks.

 In this project folder is a `data` folder.
 It has 3 pieces of data you'll need to complete this objective.
 - **Process**